FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 `AuthenticatedApp` component will be cached in the browser by the time `React.lazy` attempts to fetch it! :)

+In the second extra credit, we added `React.useCallback` to registration, login and logout functions of `AuthProvider` in order to allow consumers to register these as dependencies in their own hooks.
+However, we did not apply the suggested memoization of `user` value, because the app never changes the user outside the provider itself and when this does happen we want a re-render to happen anyway!
+If we were to allow changing between users, than applying `React.memo` to `{user, register, logout, login}`, could or could not be worth it, but... given the current application flow, this optimization would provide no benefit and would only increase complexity of `AuthProvider`!

 ## Background

 One of the most common performance problems web applications face is initial